 Key takeaway:

-Timely and accurate contribution reporting ensures continued access to SSS benefits and compliance with Philippine labor and payroll standards.
+Timely reporting and accurate SSS payment contribution ensure continued access to SSS benefits and compliance with Philippine labor standards.

 Philippine Health Insurance Corporation (PHIC)